-Our Safeguarding Children and Vulnerable Adults Policy provides more information about our own procedures and guidance.
+Our Safeguarding Children Policy and our Safeguarding Adults Policy provide more information about our own procedures and guidance.

 The Guernsey Sports Commission supports sports in creating a safe, accessible, enjoyable and welcoming environment for everyone.

 Guidance for sports clubs and coaches working with young people.

 Find out more about the key points you should check for when choosing a sports club or activity for your child.

 The facility provider and club/coach both have a legal and moral Duty of Care for young people.
 They must both take reasonable measures to ensure appropriate arrangements are in place.

 Coaches working with young people should have received training in safeguarding.